c-blake/lc/README.md

 does not.
 That mimics `ls` usage, but without spaces and '-'s to enter.
 If the listing is well organized, seeing dot files by default may be considered as much a feature as a bug.
 Including everything by default lets "dot" be user-defined.

-You can also do `-idot` to see *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.
+You can also do `-idot` to list *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.
 It's also not always easy to replicate via shell globbing the input list.
-Eg., `lc -r0 -idir -iodd` can often be illuminating on very aged file trees.
+Eg., `lc -r0 -idir -iodd` in my config can be illuminating on very aged file trees.

 Multi-level sorting and user format strings are similar ideas to other tools like the Linux `ps`, `stat -c`, and `find -printf`.
 Sorting by file kind is